Osborne School (Lake Worth, Florida)

 The Osborne School was a racially-segregated public school for African-American children on 1726 Douglas Street in Lake Worth Beach, Florida.

+History

 The building was constructed in 1948 and used as a school until 1971.
-In 1971 Osborn was the last school in Florida to be integrated after the United States Supreme Court ordered the end of segregation in 1969.
+In 1971, Osborne was the last school in Florida to be integrated after the United States Supreme Court ordered the end of segregation in 1969.

+Repurposed

 In 1980 the building was repurposed as a community education center.
 The building remains at 1718 S. Douglas ST, Lake Worth, FL.